Killing of Philando Castile: Legacy

 In honor of Castile, the Philando Castile Memorial Scholarship has been started at St. Paul Central High School.
 The inaugural $5,000 award was given to Marques Watson in 2017.

 Castile, a school cafeteria worker, frequently paid for lunches for students who owed money or could not afford to pay.
 Inspired by this example, the Philando Castile Relief Foundation was created.
 The charity focuses on paying school lunch debts and addressing gun violence in the Minneapolis area.
 The charity's money comes in part from a civil settlement between Castile's family and the city of St. Anthony.
 In April 2019, the foundation gave $8,000 to wipe out the accumulated lunch debt of all seniors at Robbinsdale Cooper High School in New Hope, Minn.
 The debt was threatening the ability of students to graduate.
 The foundation earlier gave $10,000 for school lunches to the J.J.
 Hill Montessori Magnet School where Philando Castile worked.
 Valerie Castile spoke at U.S. House Representative Ilhan Omar's press conference on a bill ending the shaming of students who owe meal debt.

 In 2017, New Zealand-born artist Luke Willis Thompson filmed Reynolds for an artwork titled Autoportrait.
 He intended the work as a "sister image" to her filmed footage.
 The work was first presented at Chisenhale Gallery in London in 2017.

 Jazz composer Billy Childs released a single-movement sonata/tone poem for violin and piano, "Incident on Larpenteur Avenue," in response to the shooting in 2017.
 Childs described writing the piece as cathartic, processing his feelings in response to the shooting.
 The score contains a run of plucked notes mimicking the gunshots that killed Castile.

+In 2026 the incident and the role of Reynolds' livestream video were profiled in #WhileBlack, a documentary film by Sidney Fussell and Jennifer Holness.